bvbohnen/X4_Customizer/Documentation.md

       - Adjust objects in a sector to approximately place the coreposition near 0,0,0.
       - Defaults False.
       - In testing, this makes debugging harder, and may lead to unwanted results.
 Pending further testing to improve confidence.
-    * randomize_new_zones
-      - Randomizes the positions of new zones each run, instead of using the sector name as a seed.
-      - Defaults False.
-      - Generally should be left false, so that zones don't move around for a save game.
     * num_steps
       - Int, over how many movement steps to perform the scaling.
       - Higher step counts take longer to process, but each movement is smaller and will better detect objects getting too close to each other.